Brest, Belarus

 Ordzhonikidze Street

-The street is 1.1 km long, parallel to the Warsaw - Moscow railroad, runs from Lenin street eastward to Kosmonavtov Boulevard,
+The street is 1.1km long, parallel to the Warsaw - Moscow railroad, runs from Lenin street eastwards to Kosmonavtov Boulevard

 The previous names: